alegarciadelrio/devops-challenges/hashicorp-terraform-associate.md

 - **Cloud migration**: configures the workspace to use the same version as the Terraform binary you used when migrating.
 - **SVN**: Github.com, Github Enterprise, Azure DevOps, Bitbucket cloud.
+- **Private Registry**: publish custom modules in a private registry.

 ## Dependencies